mfix22/whereami.now.sh/README.md

 ## Use Cases

-1. Filling out the front page of your Field Notes
+1. Filling out the front page of your Field Notes®
 2. Marking new bouldering first ascents
 3. Geocaching obv.